ani-sriram/jamie/deployment/README.md

 - Proxies all chat requests to user-specific agent services

 ### Agent Service (`src/agent_service/`)
-- Simplified FastAPI app without authentication
+- Simplified FastAPI app only accessible through orchestrator
-- **(WIP)**Accepts requests only from orchestrator via service-to-service auth
 - Hosts agent using Gemini API with defined set of tools
+- Connected to Firebase for session management and user profiles

 ### Frontend (`frontend/`)
 - Static React application